 Be mindful of the laws surrounding the cause you choose.
 For example, if you want to help homeless people, some cities have ordinances against giving food directly to the homeless.
 Crazy as it seems, you can end up in jail for trying to help others.

 You have your list of priorities.
 Start small, but begin.
 Take number 5 on the list, the lowest priority, and do something.
 Send them $5.00 or something.
-You’ll feel better once you get started because you have done something to improve the world.
+You’ll feel better once you get started because you have improved the world.
 Starting is the hardest part.
 Now you are the positive change that you always wanted to be.

 Now move up your list from number 4 to number 1.
 Allocate most of your time and resources to your number one cause.
 However, don’t forget that even small contributions are a huge help.